Deci-AI/data-gradients/README.md

 ### Prerequisites

 - **Dataset**: Includes a **Train** set and a **Validation** or a **Test** set.
+- One of
   - **Class Names**: A list of the unique categories present in your dataset.
+  - **Number of classes**: How many unique classes appear in your dataset (make sure that this number is greater than the highest class index)
-- **Iterable**: A method to iterate over your Dataset providing images and labels.
+- **Dataset Iterable**: A method to iterate over your Dataset providing images and labels.
 Can be any of the following:
-  - PyTorch Dataloader
+  - PyTorch **Dataloader**
-  - PyTorch Dataset
+  - PyTorch **Dataset**
   - Generator that yields image/label pairs
   - Any other iterable you use for model training/validation